Twigonometry/Cybersecurity-Notes/README.md

 If you want to find writeups, they're all in the `Writeups` folder.
 Cheat sheets are in the `Cheat Sheets` folder.
 You get the idea.

 The Cheat Sheets folder has a number of subfolders, such as sheets on Web Hacking, Linux, and Password Cracking.
-General cheat sheets, such as the Fundamental Skills cheat sheet, are in the top level of the folder.
+General cheat sheets, such as the [[Fundamental Skills]] cheat sheet, are in the top level of the folder.
 This is a good place to start if you're a complete beginner.

+**Requesting Content**

+If you want to request I add something to this repo, I will do my best to research it and write up some content.
+I have [[To Add|a list of things to add]], so please check it isn't there first.

 ## Using Obsidian